How to approach the Data Science question

 Also curious about this rapidly developing field?
 Passionned Group’s Data Scientists are happy to assist you in successfully setting foot in this brave new world!
 We offer a wide variety of interim services.

 Important Data Science skills

-Hal Varian from Google put it this way:
+Hal Varian from Google put it like this:

 The ability to take data – to be able to understand it, to process it, to extract value from it, to visualize it, to communicate it – that’s going to be a hugely important skill in the next decades.